A Formalization of SQL with Nulls: Syntax

 We review some of the well-formedness rules.
 The rules for terms state that constant literals $\mathbf{k}$ and null values are well formed in all contexts.
 To check whether an attribute reference $n.x$ is well formed (where $n$ is a de~Bruijn index referring to a table and $x$ an attribute name), we first perform a lookup of the $n$-th schema in $\Gamma$: if this returns some schema $\sigma$, and the attribute $x$ is declared in $\sigma$ (with no repetitions), then $n.x$ is well formed.
 The rules for conditions recursively check that nested subqueries be well-formed and that base predicates $P^n$ be applied to exactly $n$ arguments.

 The well-formedness judgments for queries and tables assign a schema to their main argument.
-Similarly, well-formed sequences of tables are assigned the corresponding sequence of schemas, i.e. a context.
+Similarly, well-formed frames of tables are assigned the corresponding sequence of schemas, i.e. a context.
+The well-formedness judgment for generators uses, recursively, the well-formedness of frames, where each frame added to the generator must be well-formed in a suitably extended context (notice that the last frame is added to the left, contrary to SQL syntax, but coherently with Coq's notation for lists), and finally returns a context obtained by concatenating all the contexts assigned to the individual well-formed frames.

 The SQL standard allows well-formed queries to return tables whose schema contains repeated attribute names (e.g. |SELECT A, A, B FROM R|), but requires attribute references in terms to be unambiguous (so that, if the previous query appears as part of a larger one, the attribute name |B| can be used, but |A| cannot).
 This behaviour is faithfully mimicked in our well-formedness judgments: while well-formed terms are required to only use unambiguous attribute references, the rules for queries do not check that the schema assignment be unambiguous.
 Furthermore, in a |SELECT *| query that is not contained in an |EXISTS| clause, the star is essentially expanded to the attribute names of the input tables (so that, for example, |SELECT * FROM (SELECT A, A FROM R)| is rejected even though the inner query is accepted, and the ambiguous attribute name |A| is not explicitly referenced).

 As an exception, when a |SELECT *| query appears inside an |EXISTS| clause (meaning it is only run for the purpose of checking whether its output is empty or not), SQL considers it well-formed even when the star stands for an ambiguous attribute list.
 Thus we model this situation as a different well-formedness predicate, with a more relaxed rule for |SELECT *|; furthermore, since the output of an existential subquery is thrown away after checking for non-emptiness, this predicate does not return a schema.